Global Existence and Long Time Behavior in the 1+1 dimensional Principal Chiral Model with Applications to Solitons: Global Solutions for Small Initial Data

 \subsection{Proof of the Theorem \ref{GLOBAL0}}

 For simplicity, we work with the first equation of the system (\refeq{problema3}).
-On the other hand, we can substitute in the following proof $\tilde{\Lambda}$ by $\phi$ and then sum the estimates to complete the test for the original system.
-We prove this using the bootstrap method; i.e., we will assume that this weighted energy is bounded by some constant.
+On the other hand, we can substitute in the following proof $\tilde{\Lambda}$ by $\phi$ and then sum the estimates to complete the test for the original system, { see Appendix \ref{B} for details of the estimates for the second equation in \eqref{problema2}, which complete the proof.} We prove this using the bootstrap method; i.e., we will assume that this weighted energy is bounded by some constant.
 Then, we can show that the solution decays.
 Since the initial data are small, this allows us to show that the weighted energy is bounded by some better constant.
 Thus, by continuity, we conclude that the weighted energy cannot grow to infinity in any finite time interval and therefore, using the local existence theorem, the solution exists for all time.

 \begin{proof} Using (\refeq{NC2}) and (\refeq{derivadanullC}) in the first equation of the (\refeq{problema2}) we obtain:

 We can see that the null structure is ``quasi-preserved'' after differentiating with respect to $x$.
 We will use a bootstrap argument as in the (3+1)-dimensional case \cite{klainerman}.
 Fix $\delta \in (0,1)$.
 Under the assumptions (\refeq{supuesto})-(\refeq{supuesto1})-(\refeq{condicionlambda}) for all $t\in [0,T^{*}]$, we assume that the solution remains regular, to later show that these bounds are maintained, with a better constant.